Zero chance of Trump and Rouhani meeting at U.N.: Iranian official

 The confrontation could tip the balance of power in Iran in favor of hard-liners looking to constrain Rouhani’s ability to open up to the West, particularly because Supreme Leader Ayatollah Ali Khamenei’s aversion to Washington remains a formidable barrier to any diplomatic solution.

-Reporting by Parisa Hafezi and Michelle Nichols; Writing by Arshad Mohammed; editing by Grant McCool
+Reporting by Parisa Hafezi and Michelle Nichols; Additional reporting by John Irish and Humeyra Pamuk; Writing by Arshad Mohammed; editing by Grant McCool